Elchin/GIPL/README.md

 **Windows**: Compile the gipl.f90 and call the executable file snuw.exe  <br />
 **Linux**: gfortran gipl.f90 -o snuw  <br />
 Copy all the files in the same folder.
 Create "in" folder and move all the input files "*.txt" into that folder.
-Then create "dump" folder in tha same directory.
+Then create "dump" folder in the same directory.
 All the **output files** will be written in that folder. results_001.txt include daily output and mean_001.txt include all the yearly averaged data including the active layer depth and freezeup day.
 You also need to copy mesres.txt into the dump folder.
 The compare(0) is a matlab script that outputs in this example calculated daily ground temperatures at four specified depths and estimates the mean average error between the measured and the